rickmeerwaldt/SPARQLmashup/README.md

 A framework on how to make a digital music mashup using the Semantic Web technology stack.

 ## What is a mashup
+A mashup is a song or composition created by blending two or more pre-recorded songs (https://en.wikipedia.org/wiki/Mashup_(music)).

 ## The framework
 A framework was contructed as result of research on the subject of the possibilities of making digital music mashups concretely by means of SPARQL queries on MIDI Linked Data (see https://midi-ld.github.io)